 The answer is rarely "always Bonfire" or "always Printify."
 It's per-SKU.

-A high-volume Bella+Canvas tee at $24.95 retail probably nets more on Printify Premium with a sharp provider.
-A heavyweight crewneck sweatshirt at $54 retail might net more on Bonfire because their tier pricing rewards volume.
+A high-volume tee at $25 retail nets far more on Printify Premium with a sharp provider — often $10+ a unit versus a dollar or two on Bonfire.
+A one-off fundraiser crewneck might still pencil out on Bonfire once you price in the support and shipping it absorbs for you.
 A ceramic mug doesn't exist in Bonfire's catalog at all.

 The right answer is to model both — actual base cost, actual shipping, actual support time — against your real sales mix.
 That's the work most sellers skip because the spreadsheet is painful.

-This is the exact question Victor, PodVector's AI operator, was built to answer.
-Connect your store and Victor reads your real sales data, costs, and supplier mix, then tells you which supplier would be more profitable on each of your live SKUs — with the numbers.
+This is the exact question Victor, PodVector's AI operator, was built to act on.
+Connect your store and Victor works from your real sales, costs, and supplier mix in a live data warehouse — then, when a different supplier would net more on a live SKU, he re-routes it and updates the listing for you, asking approval before anything ships.
 No spreadsheet, no manual modeling.

 For a broader look at how comparison-shopping across suppliers can change your margin, see our Tapstitch vs Printify breakdown and the Teespring vs Printify comparison.
 The cross-supplier picture is also covered in our broader Printify comparison hub and the full Printify topic page.